 This is a great point of reference so that you know what to expect from your lawn each month.
-These descriptions are based on an average weather year for lawns that have been on our fertilization & weed control program (for at least 6 months) and were also aerated and seeded the previous fall.
+These descriptions are based on an average weather year.

 Fescue still holds a nice green color if the weather isn’t very cold.
-Temperatures in the single digits or below will cause the grass to turn brown.
-No need to worry, it will be fine.
-No applications are necessary at this time.
+Temperatures in the single digits or below will cause the grass to lose some color.
+This is a great time to have your soil tested.

 Cold temperatures are still common, but the color of your lawn has improved slightly.
-Spring is getting near.
-Now is the time for your first pre-emergent application.
+Now is the time for your first pre-emergent application, Round 1.
 We also will do a blanket weed control for any existing broadleaf weeds.
 The fertilizer we apply this time of year is specially formulated for cool weather.

 The warmer weather this month allows your lawn to wake up and grow.
 Color will be much improved toward the end of the month, and lawns will look outstanding.
 We begin Round 2 this month, which includes another pre-emergent application, broadleaf weed control and premium controlled release fertilizer.